Past Winners: A Decade of Beat the Odds

 More than a scholarship luncheon, Beat the Odds is a launching pad for the critical work Stand does to improve opportunities for Oregon students.
 Ten years ago, we welcomed inaugural keynote speaker Gov. Ted Kulongoski to the stage to help award the first three scholarships.

-Since the first event, Stand has awarded 38 scholarships and will award four more this year.
+Since the first event, Stand has awarded nearly 100 scholarships and will award fifteen more this year.
 Our scholarship winners report an astounding 88 percent success rate, meaning they are either pursuing or have successfully completed their college degree.

 Watch 10 Years of Scholarship Winners